Use the Library Catalog

 Your Lists: Being able to create lists of items you may want to borrow in the future, or remember to go back to and look through.
 Begin by logging into your account and clicking on the 'my lists' tab.

 Search History: One of the newest features to the catalog is the ability to browse your search history.
 Searches will be held until you choose to delete them.
 They will only be saved if you have logged into your account.

 SEARCHING THE CATALOG1.
 The online catalog offers a variety of ways to search for materials including Key Words, Title, Author, Subject, ISBN, Series, or Call Number.

 3. A list of all materials that fit your search will come up.
-If there are any e-books from Overdrive, that information can be found at the top of the page.
 On the left hand side of the page, you can refine your search by current availability, author, shelving location, series, item type and topic.

 5. The item record will show up on your screen offering you details about the book.
 The item record will be at the bottom on the page and indicate it's 'Item Type', 'Current Location', 'Collection', 'Call Number', 'Status' and, if applicable, it's 'Due Date' and 'Hold Status' (if checked out).
 The Status will tell you whether or not the material is available for check-out, or not.
 If it is not available you may wish to place a hold on the item.

 The 'Current Location' qualifier will inform you where, generally in the library you can find the material (i.e. teen section, DVD's, fiction, etc,.).
 The Call number is more distinct, and will tell you specifically where the material can be found.
 Fiction material is organized alphabetically by the last name of the author, while the non-fiction materials are categorized using the Dewey Decimal system by topic and are shelved alphanumerically.